 Journal of Consciousness Studies: Two referees recommended publishing the ms. and two recommended rejecting it.
 One referee said in effect that neuroscience is doing just fine in solving the mysteries of the mind and consciousness and hence there is no need for any new ideas.
 The ms. was rejected.
 The journal refused to allow author to rebut criticisms by the either of the two thumbs-down referees.

-E. J. Lowe: (before his death: professor, University of Durham; author of many books on metaphysics and philosophy of mind; one of the leading thinkers of his generation) “fascinating,” “extremely thought-provoking,” “eminently sensible,” “intuitively satisfying,” “a good chance of success.”
+E. J. Lowe: (before his death: professor, University of Durham, the UK’s 5th-ranked university; author of many books on metaphysics and philosophy of mind; one of the leading thinkers of his generation) “fascinating,” “extremely thought-provoking,” “eminently sensible,” “intuitively satisfying,” “a good chance of success.”

 Colin McGinn: (arguably, the most brilliant analyst of the mind-body problem writing today; teaching posts and professorships at Oxford, Rutgers, and Miami; author of many books on the mind and consciousness; perhaps the pre-eminent reviewer of mind-body proposals) “an ingenious, erudite, well-articulated account of what the physical basis of consciousness might be,” “[reflects] an excellent feeling for the structure and difficulty of the problem,” “his approach is a good deal more promising than approaches that are standard in the published literature.”